remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

     ```
     sudo rabbitmqctl change_password 'remotelabz-amqp' 'new_password'
     ```
-    For MySQL, to modify your root password
+    For MySQL, to set the root password to `new_password`
     ```
     sudo mysql -u root -h localhost
     ALTER USER IF EXISTS 'root'@'localhost' IDENTIFIED BY 'new_password';
     FLUSH PRIVILEGES;
     EXITS;
     ```
-    and to modify the remotelabz user password
+    The remotelabz default user is `user` and its password `Mysql-Pa33wrd\$`.
+If you want to change to `new_password` for example, you have to do the following:
     ```
     ALTER USER IF EXISTS 'user'@'localhost' IDENTIFIED BY 'new_password';
     FLUSH PRIVILEGES;